-- a) The Grand Canyon in Arizona (dramatic terrain): - Fly to the Grand Canyon by Entering "Grand Canyon" in the "Fly To" Address Field, choose terrain, and press enter.
-(See Figure 1-3) - Click on the "Look Joystick" control until you see the terrain (See Figure 1-4). - Exploring the local area by moving around (panning) and zooming in and out.
+- a) The Grand Canyon in Arizona (dramatic terrain): - Fly to the Grand Canyon by Entering "Grand Canyon" in the "Fly To" Address Field, check terrain in the map layers, and press enter.
+(See Figure 1-3) - Click on the "Look Joystick" control until you see the terrain (See Figure 1-4). - Explore the local area by moving around (panning) and zooming in and out.